Phase-space perturbation theory for cosmic large-scale structure: Conclusions and outlook

 Our method has similarities to other approaches beyond the SSA.
-Refs.~\cite{Buchert1997,McDonald2011,Erschfeld2019,Erschfeld2024,Garny2023lin,Garny2023nonlin,Garny2025}, which do rely on such a truncation, also deviate from CICs by introducing a non-vanishing initial velocity dispersion.
-In ref.~\cite{McDonald2011}, a quickly growing homogeneous velocity dispersion is obtained using renormalisation group techniques.
-A similar observation was made in ref.~\cite{Erschfeld2024}, making use of truncated Dyson-Schwinger equations.
+Refs.~\cite{Buchert1997,McDonald2011,Erschfeld2019,Erschfeld2024,Garny2023lin,Garny2023nonlin,Garny2025a,Garny2025}, which do rely on such a truncation, also deviate from CICs by introducing a non-vanishing initial velocity dispersion.
 In refs.~\cite{Garny2023lin,Garny2023nonlin}, perturbation theory is performed around an a priori unspecified background.
 For the special case of scale symmetry, the latter is derived self-consistently.
-The present work provides the basis for applying similar non-perturbative techniques without employing a truncation of the momentum-cumulant hierarchy.
-In particular, the Volterra equation~\eqref{eq:volterra} can be solved given an arbitrary homogeneous background for the phase-space density.
+In our framework, the Volterra equation~\eqref{eq:volterra} can be solved given an arbitrary homogeneous background for the phase-space density.
 Considering that the choice of truncation influences results quantitatively~\cite{Garny2023lin} and that it can be avoided in our approach, finding a suitable background field could allow for a more efficient and accurate expansion.
+In ref.~\cite{McDonald2011}, a quickly growing homogeneous velocity dispersion is obtained using renormalisation group techniques.
+A similar observation was made in ref.~\cite{Erschfeld2024}, making use of truncated Dyson-Schwinger equations.
+It is expected that a purely perturbative treatment will not capture all relevant physical effects.
+In particular, it cannot fully describe the formation of (quasi-)\allowbreak bound structures, like dark matter halos, and their subsequent decoupling from large-scale dynamics.
+The present work provides the basis for applying similar nonperturbative techniques without employing a truncation of the momentum-cumulant hierarchy.
 We leave such considerations for future work.

 \acknowledgments We thank Marie-Ann Grebe for proofreading and commenting on this manuscript.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 HH is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 528166846.
 MS is supported by Stiftung der Deutschen Wirtschaft (sdw).